migramirez2/Harmony-ONE/progress/nagesh-mishra.md

  Continue with ONE Resume, chat interface first, connect with vector store that Yuriy is building.

 ---
+2024-04-19 Fri: Forked Privy and began working on it.

+2024-04-18 Thu: Awaiting feedback on the latest build of ONE Resume.

+2024-04-17 Wed: Implemented keyboard hide functionality, added Toast messages, and deployed the changes.

 2024-04-16 Tue: Refactoring and fixing the bugs.